 Comprehensive Eastern Himalayas

-A 15-day, small group birdwatching tour of the Bhutanese Himalayas, from subtropical foothills to high mountain passes.
+A 15-day, small group birding tour that explores the Bhutanese Himalayas, from dense forests in the subtropical foothills to alpine meadows above the treeline at the country's highest mountain passes.

 Day 1: Guwahati to Gelephu